Ratatouille (film)

-Ratatouille (/ˌrætəˈtuːi/ RAT-ə-TOO-ee) is a 2007 American computer-animated comedy-drama film produced by Pixar Animation Studios and released by Walt Disney Pictures.
-The eighth film produced by Pixar, it was written and directed by Brad Bird, who took over from Jan Pinkava in 2005, and produced by Brad Lewis, from an original idea by Pinkava, who was credited for conceiving the film's story with Bird and Jim Capobianco.
-The film stars the voices of Patton Oswalt, Lou Romano, Ian Holm, Janeane Garofalo, Peter O'Toole, Brian Dennehy, Peter Sohn, and Brad Garrett.
-The title refers to the French dish ratatouille, which is served at the end of the film, and also references the species of the main character, a rat.
-Set in Paris, the plot follows a young rat Remy (Oswalt) who dreams of becoming a chef at Auguste Gusteau's (Garrett) restaurant and tries to achieve his goal by forming an unlikely alliance with the restaurant's garbage boy Alfredo Linguini (Romano).
+Ratatouille (/ˌrætəˈtuːi/ RAT-ə-TOO-ee) is a 2007 American animated comedy-drama film, produced by Pixar Animation Studios for Walt Disney Pictures.
+It was written and directed by Brad Bird and produced by Brad Lewis, from an original idea by Jan Pinkava, who was credited for conceiving the film's story with Bird and Jim Capobianco.
+The film stars the voices of Patton Oswalt, Lou Romano, Ian Holm, Janeane Garofalo, Peter O'Toole, Brian Dennehy, Peter Sohn and Brad Garrett.
+The title refers to the French dish ratatouille, and also references the species of the main character, a rat.
+Set mostly in Paris, the plot follows a young rat Remy (Oswalt) who dreams of becoming a chef at Auguste Gusteau's (Garrett) restaurant and tries to achieve his goal by forming an unlikely alliance with the restaurant's garbage boy Alfredo Linguini (Romano).

 Development for Ratatouille began in 2000 when Pinkava wrote the original concepts of the film, although he was never formally named the director of the film.
 In 2005, following Pinkava's departure from Pixar for lacking confidence in the story development, Bird was approached to direct the film and revise the story.
 Bird and some of the film's crew members also visited Paris for inspiration.
 To create the food animation used in the film, the crew consulted chefs from both France and the United States.
 Lewis interned at Thomas Keller's The French Laundry restaurant, where Keller developed the confit byaldi, a dish used in the film.
 Michael Giacchino composed the Paris-inspired music for the film.

 Ratatouille premiered on June 22, 2007, at the Kodak Theatre in Los Angeles, California, with its general release on June 29, in the United States.
-The film became a critical and commercial success, grossed $623.7 million, finishing its theatrical run as the sixth highest-grossing film of 2007 and the year's second highest-grossing animated film (behind Shrek the Third and received widespread critical acclaim for its screenplay, animation, humor, voice acting, and Michael Giacchino's score.
+The film became a critical and commercial success, grossing $623.7 million worldwide.
+It finished its theatrical run as the sixth highest-grossing film of 2007 and the year's second highest-grossing animated film (behind Shrek the Third.
+The film received widespread acclaim for its screenplay, animation, humor, voice acting, and Giacchino's score.
 It also won the Academy Award for Best Animated Feature and was nominated for several more, including Best Original Screenplay.
-Ratatouille was later voted one of the 100 greatest motion pictures of the 21st century by a 2016 poll of international critics conducted by the BBC.
-This film was dedicated to animator Dan Lee, who died from complications relating to his lung cancer positive diagnosis on January 16, 2005, two years before the film's release.
+Ratatouille was later voted one of the hundred greatest motion pictures of the 21st century by a 2016 poll of international critics conducted by the BBC.